oat431/Personal_Minecraft_server/README.md

 6. you are now good to go

-my personal recommand is Azure Virtual machine 8 Gbs
+my personal recommand is Azure Virtual machine 8 Gbs and pick the nearest region of you (I choose Singapo)

+Waiting for 1.17 paper